SachinKr411/Project/README.md

-# Go to master Branch for latest upadate code.
+# Go to master Branch for latest update code.